 - Human resource records which have been retained beyond the stipulated retention period should be disposed of in accordance with the method in the schedule as early as practicable.

 - Suspension of the Human Resource Records Retention Schedule

 - When litigation involving the university or its employees is filed or threatened, the university has a duty to preserve all records that pertain to the issues involved.
 Once aware that litigation exists or is likely to be filed, University Counsel will inform the affected departments, who will disseminate this information to the appropriate employees and provide direction as to what records are to be preserved and by what method.
 So-called “litigation holds” override the records retention schedule that may otherwise call for the disposal of relevant records.

 - No university employee who has been notified by University Counsel may alter or destroy a record that falls within the scope of the litigation-hold notification.

 - Any university employee who becomes aware of litigation or threatened litigation prior to receiving a litigation-hold notification from University Counsel shall inform University Counsel immediately and shall suspend the records retention schedule until specific instructions are received.

 Reason for Policy

-- Indiana University creates and maintains human resource records for its Academic, Staff and Temporary employees, Retirees, and COBRA participants to fulfill legal requirements, fiscal requirements, and administrative needs.
+- Indiana University creates and maintains human resource records for its Academic, staff and part time employees, Retirees, and COBRA participants to fulfill legal requirements, fiscal requirements, and administrative needs.
 It is necessary to have a well defined management, retention, and disposal policy to ensure that these complex and sometimes competing requirements and needs are satisfied.